ClevelandClinicQHS/sociome/README.md

 #> whose missingness could not be imputed.
 These data exclude areas with zero households.
 #>
 #> Run rlang::last_error()$adi_raw_data to access the raw census data,
-#> which includes areas with zero households (identified by the third column named "B11005_001").
+#> which includes areas with zero households (identified by the column named "B11005_001").
 ```

 When working with ACS data, it is crucial to know when to use the ACS1,